januszgrze/spark-wallet/README.md

 A reckless bitcoin wallet built with the Spark SDK, featuring both web browser and mobile web support.

 *This is a reckless application I made with [Cursor AI](https://cursor.com).
 There are most certainly bugs in this application.
 It is not audited.
 The code is probably bad.
+The readme details are probably a bit off.
+It's a mess.*

-Do not use deposit funds into this wallet you are not willing to use.
+*Do not use deposit funds into this wallet you are not willing to use.
 I have already lost access to funds, I promise!
 The wallet works with onchain deposits, Spark payments, and LN.
 To use LN, you must have over 1000 sats in the wallet.
 To add sats, generate an onchain address and send funds there.
 Spark payments can be spent immediately and for any amount.
 If you receive a payment, refresh the application and it'll show up.*

 ![Spark Wallet](https://img.shields.io/badge/Bitcoin-Lightning-orange) ![TypeScript](https://img.shields.io/badge/TypeScript-5-blue)